Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 <h2>Specification</h2>

 <p>We now that we want to implent user registration.
-Let's say that we want user to confirm his/her account before signing in, so we will need to send some confirmation instructions.
+Let's say that we want user to confirm his/her account before signing in so we will need to send some confirmation instructions.
 Also, let's add some admin notifications about new user being registered to make it more interesting.</p>

 <p>To make it even better, let's assume that we will create both <code>User</code> and <code>UserProfile</code> during registration: <code>User</code> will have just an <code>email</code> and <code>encrypted_password</code> attributes, <code>UserProfile</code> will have <code>country</code> and <code>age</code> attributes.
 User will also have to accept some policy to register.
 If we want to have confirmation, we will also need some attributes for <code>confirmation_token</code>, confirmation date (<code>confirmed_at</code>) and let's add <code>confirmation_instructions_sent_at</code> just to know, when the instructions were sent.
-These are just registration-specific attributes and we won't need them in most cases, so let's extract them to <code>UserRegistrationProfile</code></p>
+These are just registration-specific attributes and we won't need them in most cases so let's extract them to <code>UserRegistrationProfile</code></p>

 <p>Note: when writing the implementation and the tests, the following gems were used: <code>rails (4.0.3)</code>, <code>database_cleaner (1.2.0)</code>, <code>simple_form (3.0.1)</code> with <code>country_select (1.3.1)</code>, <code>reform (0.2.4)</code>, <code>bcrypt (3.1.6)</code>, <code>rspec-rails (3.0.0.beta1)</code>, <code>factory_girl_rails (4.3.0)</code> and <code>capybara (2.2.1)</code>.</p>